toznyigit/reference/types.md

 ## Variant type

-Basically an enumeration type consisting of types rather than enumeration constants.
+Basically, an enumeration type consisting of types rather than enumeration constants.
 Mapped to a struct containing a variant and a union for possible data.

 - (T1 | T2 | ... | TN)